Megvii-BaseDetection/YOLOX/docs/control_training_image_size.md

 ## 3. Single Scale Training

 If you want to train in a single scale.
-You need to specify the self.input_size and self.multiscale_range:
+You need to specify the self.input_size and self.multiscale_range=0:

 ```python
 self.input_size = (416, 416)